raiki61/Insight-Weaver/packages/react_agent/README.md

+# First of all

+enter your venv on project root. and then enter package that you want to develop.

 ## How to develop

-enter your venv on project root.

 - `uv sync`
 - `uv pip install -e .[dev]`